 Online Services – Free Faxing With Ads

 Using GotFreeFax is about as easy as it gets.
 Just enter your information as the sender, enter your recipient’s information and Fax number, and then either upload a PDF or DOC file, or paste your email (which can even include formatting) into the rich text box.
-There’s even the option to maintain an Ad-Free cover page.
-GotFreeFax is one of the few free services that allows this option.

 Do you know of any other free and useful online tools that you can use to send or receive a fax?
 Share your own resources in the comments section below.